tz-hiring/frontend-engineer/README.md

 - Express.js (for mock API)

 **Starting Point:**
-You've been provided with a basic stacked area chart component in `src/components/ui/chart.tsx` that you can extend and enhance.
+You've been provided with a basic stacked bar chart component in `src/components/ui/chart.tsx` that you can extend and enhance.
 The chart currently renders a single dataset - you'll need to modify it to handle fetch from the API.

 **Note:** While the project is set up with React + TypeScript + Vite, feel free to use any tech stack of your choice within the React ecosystem.
 Feel free to rewrite the application using your preferred framework, libraries, and tools.